RektifyAI/attack-playbook/README.md

 > An NFT is a "non-fungible" token, a digital asset that is unique in its existence and stored on a blockchain.
 NFTs can be considered digital art, digital land, or any item digitized and minted on a blockchain such as Ethereum, Polygon, Celo, and more.

 3. What is DeFi?
-> DeFi is decentralized finance, an industry created by the collection of traditional finance services that are decentralized.
+> DeFi is decentralized finance, an industry created by the collection of traditional finance services that are decentralized using DApps (decentralized applications).